viccuad/dotfiles/README.md

   symlinked in when you run `script/bootstrap`.
 If you want a file *.foo* starting by a dot to get symlinked, then, you would need to rename it to *.foo.symlink*.

+## *
+1. Holman applied some gitignores.
+In git, when you untrack files by gitignore and then remove the entries on the gitignore file, those files keep untracked.
+It was easier to create my own git repo and add my gitignore.
+2. This repo is NOT compatible with Holman's repos and forks.